Bali Travel Guide: Swings, Temples, and Beaches

 bali swing at kelingking beach

 When I finally reached the bottom, I was rewarded with a pristine, secluded beach.
 The sand was soft, and the water was crystal clear.
 The towering cliffs surrounding the beach made me feel like I was in paradise.
 Getting on the swing at the bottom made it all worth it.
-No, the swing was not free, so bring cash!

 Tips for Visiting Kelingking Beach